Check out our 11 ways to get a good night's sleep.

 1. Work out how much sleep your child needs

 How long should my child sleep?
-View our flow chart to see how many hours sleep each age-group usually needs, on average.
+View our average sleep needs chart to see how many hours sleep each age-group usually needs, on average.
 Starting from the time you want your child to wake up in the morning, count back to the time they need to fall asleep.

 For example, 9-year-old children need around 10 hours of sleep a night; if your 9-year-old needs to get up at 7 am, then they should be falling asleep around 9pm.